 PO1 Knowledge of Engineering Sciences Apply the knowledge of mathematics, science and engineering fundamentals to the conceptualization of Civil Engineering models PO2 Problem analysis Identify, formulate and solve Civil Engineering problems PO3 Design / development of solutions Design solutions for complex Civil Engineering problems and design systems, components or processes that meet specified needs with appropriate consideration for public health and safety, cultural, societal and Civil engineering considerations.
 PO4 Investigation Conduct investigations of Civil Engineering problems including literature survey, application of appropriate research methodologies, analysis and interpretation of data, and synthesis of information to provide valid conclusions PO5 Modern Tool Usage Create, select and apply appropriate techniques and modern engineering tools including prediction and modelling software, with due understanding of the limitations.
 PO6 Individual and Team work Function effectively as an individual and as a member or leader in diverse teams and in multi-disciplinary settings and demonstrating a capacity for self-management and teamwork, decision-making based on open-mindedness, objectivity and rational analysis.
-P07 Communication Communicate effectively on Civil Engineering issues with the engineering community and with society at large, and write reports and make effective presentations.
+PO7 Communication Communicate effectively on Civil Engineering issues with the engineering community and with society at large, and write reports and make effective presentations.
 PO8 Engineer and Society Demonstrate understanding of the societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to Civil Engineering practice.

-PO9 Ethics Understand and commit to professional ethics and responsibilities of Civil Engineers and to contribute to the society for sustainable development.
+E (la line I had a set a set a second to the second set and set of the second second second bill the set PO9 Ethics Understand and commit to professional ethics and responsibilities of Civil Engineers and to contribute to the society for sustainable development.
 PO10 Environment and Sustainability Understand the socio economic impact of Civil Engineering solutions and demonstrate knowledge of sustainable development PO11 Project Management and Finance Demonstrate a knowledge and understanding of management and business practices, such as risk and change management, and understand their limitations PO12 Life Long Learning Develop ability to engage in independent and life-long learning to improve competence by critical examination of the outcomes of one's actions in addressing Civil Engineering issues and learning from corrective and preventive measures.

-PROGRAM SPECIFIC OUTCOMES (PSOs) - Minimum Two

-Graduates of the programme B E Civil Engineering will be able to
+Graduat OMES (PSOs) - Minimum Two B E Civil Engineering will be able to Graduat es of the programme Knowledge of Civil Engineering B E Civil Engineering will be able to Demonstrate in-depth knowledge of Civil Engineering discipline, with an ability to evaluate, analyze and synthesize existing and new